 5 Great Places to Splurge on Dinner

-1 Hiro 88 Sushi is the main attraction at this Old Market restaurant.
+1 Hiro 88 Sushi is the main attraction at this Asian-fusion restaurant in the Old Market.
 We love the Michigan roll with its tempura shrimp, avocado, cucumber and crab.
 The Chinese entrees are delicious, too.
 Don’t miss the peanut butter chicken.
 (402) 933-5168; hiro88.com

-3 Grey Plume An ever-evolving organic menu celebrates ingredients from Nebraska farms, such as the flavorful, juicy bison burger.
-Recycled wood floors and tabletops add warmth to the contemporary setting.
+3 Grey Plume An ever-evolving locavoric menu celebrates ingredients from Nebraska farms, such as the bison in a flavorful, juicy burger.
+Recycled wood tabletops and floors add warmth to the contemporary setting.
 (402) 763-4447; thegreyplume.com

-4 Boiler Room Industrial and trendy, the interior of this Old Market spot sets the stage for a menu that includes a tender tête de cochon (pig head) appetizer and a braised rabbit leg with black barley, braised leeks, sweet potato gratin and pea tendrils.
+4 Boiler Room Industrial and trendy, the interior of this Old Market spot sets the stage for a seasonal farm-to-table menu that changes daily.
+Expect appetizers such as a tender tête de cochon (pig head) and entrees like a braised rabbit leg.
 (402) 916-9274; boilerroomomaha.com

 5 Lot 2 In the Benson community, the locally sourced menu includes an eclectic array of American and international cuisine, such as flatiron steak and rosemary frites; house-made bangers and mash; and meat and cheese boards.
 (402) 504-4200; lot2benson.com

 Fans from across the nation congregate at TD Ameritrade Park Omaha for about 10 days each June for the NCAA Men’s College World Series.
 Food and beer tents, sports bars and restaurants surround north downtown's brick stadium, so there are plenty of places to party after the final out.
 (402) 546-1800; tdameritradeparkomaha.com